smmansoor/SpringBoot-Docker/README.md

     docker-compose up

 ## API
-After that API will be accessible at http://localhost:8085/todos
+API will be accessible at http://localhost:8085/todos